Jennifer Wilber is an author and freelance writer from Ohio. She holds a B.A. in creative writing and English.

-Making new friends in college can be tough.
-It may be especially difficult for students who don’t live on campus.
-It is easy for students to meet new people and form friendships while living in dorms, but making new friends can be trickier for students who commute to college.
-Even if you live off campus, there are still ample opportunities for you to make new friends while in college, you just might have to search harder for ways to connect with new people.
+Making new friends in college can be tough, especially for students who don’t live on campus.
+It's easy for students to meet new people and form friendships while living in dorms, but making new friends can be trickier for students who commute.
+But even if you live off-campus, there are still ample opportunities for you to make new friends while in college, you just might have to search harder for ways to connect with new people.

 Join a Club

 One of the easiest ways to make new friends who have similar interests to you is to join clubs related to your interest.
 Whether you are interested in video games, anime, cooking, fitness, religion, or any other hobby, there is likely a club for it.
 If you can’t find a club that you are interested in joining, consider starting a new club.
 As the founder of a new club on campus, new members will look up to you.
 If you join an existing club, consider running for a club officer position to gain more visibility within the club group.